 The brake system might not be working properly if the brake system warning light is on.
 Driving with the brake system warning light on can lead to a crash.
 If the light is still on after the vehicle has been pulled off the road and carefully stopped, have the vehicle towed for service.

 Antilock Brake System (ABS) Warning Light

-For vehicles with the Antilock Brake System (ABS), this light comes on briefly when the engine is started.
+This light comes on briefly when the engine is started.